 Coherence of statistics

 Statistical coherence is about bringing together outputs on the same topic to better explain the part of the world they describe.
 This can be across the four nations of the UK where policy making has been devolved (such as in housing or health) or where multiple producers are publishing statistics on the same topic (such as income and earnings).
-Access to coherent evidence from across the UK supports decision-makers at all levels and supports evidenced-based policy making, learning from what works in different parts of the country.
+Access to coherent data and evidence from across the UK supports decision-makers at all levels and provides insight to all statistical users with an interest in UK-wide data.

-Across the Government Statistical Service (GSS), analysts are working together to improve the coherence of our statistics.
+Analysts across the UK Statistical System are working together to improve the coherence of statistics.
 There is a wide range of data sources and a vast amount of analysis being produced across government and the four UK nations.
-We must challenge ourselves not to simply publish a set of numbers but to explain how our data sources:
+We must challenge ourselves not to simply publish a set of numbers, but to explain how our data sources:

 - relate to each other

-- can be combined with other statistics to better explain the world
+- can be combined and compared with other statistics to give a clearer picture

-We have worked with producers of official statistics across the UK to produce a comprehensive work programme, which summarises the work underway on statistical theme topics and sets clear direction for future priorities.
+We have worked with producers of official statistics across the UK to produce a comprehensive work programme, which summarises the work underway across these prioritised statistical coherence topics.

-We want to make it easier for you, our users of our data and analysis, to see what work is being done to improve coherence across the UK, and to provide an opportunity for you to give feedback.
+We want to make it easy for you, as users of the data and analysis, to see what work is being done to improve coherence across the UK.
+We also want to provide an opportunity for you to give feedback.

-- the teams across the GSS that are leading each coherence workstream
+- information about the teams across the UK statistical system that are leading work for each priority coherence topic

-- the main achievements in improving coherence from April 2023 to March 2024 delivered by the GSS teams leading each workstream
+- the main achievements in improving coherence from April 2024 to March 2025 for each priority coherence topic

-- the achievements and plans for coherence work from April 2024 to March 2025 delivered by the GSS teams leading each workstream
+- the achievements and plans for coherence-related work from April 2025 to March 2026 for each priority coherence topic

-- how you can find out more about work in a particular area
+- how you can find out more information about a particular coherence topic area

 Statisticians working in this topic area concentrate on improving the coherence and availability of Adult Social Care (ASC) statistics.

-This work is led by the Four Social Care Group.
+This work is led by the UK Health Statistics Steering Group (UKHSSG) Adult Social Care theme group.
 The group is made up of members from:

 - the Department for Health and Social Care (DHSC)